danbraun/blog/src/posts/2023-05-11-totheraces.md

 This year, I'm into it earlier than usual.
 My first race listed below happened in early April.
 And after a mistake at my second race of the year, I added a new gadget to my running, a Garmin Forerunner watch.

 Using the watch I've started to structure my training to a plan Garmin provides and adjusts based on recorded data.
-I trying a "Training for a 10k" plan with a target race being one in July.
+I'm trying a "Training for a 10k" plan with a target race being one in July.

 The plan has me doing things that I've not done before.
 Like "strides".
 Basically interval training with short bursts of speed work.
 This almost sent me back to the bench last weekend with what seemed like a pulled groin.
 So its not perfect.
 I believe I'm out of that trouble today and have not had to stop running.
 Which is good news as I've already signed up for several more races, including...